-The radioactive isotope injection exposes you to gamma rays which are a form of radiation similar to X-rays.
-We use as little radiation as possible - the amount used is similar to that in many other X-ray or nuclear medicine scans and is the same as up to six months' worth of the natural background radiation to which we are all exposed.
+The radioactive isotope exposes you to gamma rays which are a form of radiation similar to X-rays.
+We use as little radiation as possible - the amount used is similar to that in many other X-ray or nuclear medicine scans and is the same as a few years' worth of the natural background radiation to which we are all exposed.